Homemade Vegan Enchiladas with Tex-Mex Swagger Main Dishes

 4. Bake until bubbling

 Bake the enchiladas at 200°C for 20 to 25 minutes until the sauce is bubbling around the edges and the tops look slightly dried in spots but not hard.
-Let the dish stand for 5 minutes before serving so the filling settles and the enchiladas hold together instead of collapsing into delicious ruin.
+Let the dish stand for 5 minutes before serving so the filling settles and the enchiladas hold together.

 Recipe insights